Morgan Stanley (MS)

 We pay attention to efficiency ratios, but we and the market care most about how they’ve trended over time.
 Said differently, has the company become more or less efficient?
 It’s somewhat counterintuitive, but a lower efficiency ratio is better.

-Over the last four years, Morgan Stanley’s efficiency ratio has increased by 2 percentage points, going from 66.7% to 68.7%.
-Luckily, it seems the company has recently taken steps to address its expense base as its efficiency ratio improved by 6.3 percentage points on a two-year basis.
+Over the last five years, Morgan Stanley’s efficiency ratio has swelled by 1.1 percentage points, going from 66.7% to 68.5%.
+It has also improved by 6.5 percentage points on a two-year basis, showing its expenses have consistently grown at a slower rate than revenue.
+This typically signals prudent management.

-Morgan Stanley’s efficiency ratio came in at 67% this quarter, beating analysts’ expectations by 478 basis points (100 basis points = 1 percentage point).
-This result was 5 percentage points better than the same quarter last year.
+Morgan Stanley’s efficiency ratio came in at 68% this quarter, beating analysts’ expectations by 176 basis points (100 basis points = 1 percentage point).

 7. Earnings Per Share